Have you noticed those small bumps on your floor coating?

 Due to its porosity, concrete also has a tendency to absorb moisture, which can later cause blisters.
 If the room has high humidity and the floor is cold, moisture (condensation) could appear on the concrete floor.
 This will result in poor adhesion and eventual blistering of the floor coating.

 2. Bubbles – Temperature is the main cause of this floor coating problem, particularly during the curing process.
-Due to uneven temperature, the top layer of the floor coating dries faster than the lower portion, leading to the formation of bubbles.
+Due to uneven temperature, the top layer of the floor coating dries faster than the lower portion.
+When the moisture from the uncured portion rises up to the top portion of the coating, it leads to the formation of bubbles.
 The porosity of the substrate and the thickness of floor coating could also cause uneven curing and formation of bubbles.

 Wrong Methods That Lead to Blistering